Would you be interested to get FREE answer key for Carbon Cycle Gizmo questions?

 Q.4.
 Explain: Based on the Gizmo, explain how the following transitions might take place:

-A. Describe at least two ways that carbon can get from a land plant to the… Ans: It can get there from forest fires and land animals.
-When the plants burn in a forest fire, the fumes are carbon dioxide.
-When land animals breathe, they exhale carbon dioxide which is filtered back into the atmosphere.
+A. Describe at least two ways that carbon can get from a land plant to the… It can get there from forest fires & land animals.

-C. Describe two ways that carbon can get from the ocean to the lithosphere.
-(The lithosphere is the rigid layer of the Earth, including the crust and part of the)… Ans: It can go from the shells to the limestone & also to the lithosphere.
-It can also go from marine plants to marine animals to the sediments & finally to the lithosphere.
-The sediments & limestone, over time, are broken and packed down to create the lithosphere.
+C. Can you find two ways that carbon can get from the ocean to the lithosphere?
+(The lithosphere is the rigid layer of the Earth, including the crust and part of the)… Two ways carbon can get from the ocean to the lithosphere is through the marine

 Carbon Cycle Gizmo Answer Key – Activity B